-There are plenty of bike, Put-in-Bay Golf Cart Rentals, moped, kayak, and jet ski rentals.
-Some of the jobs are indoor and some are outdoors, but in all cases, you’ll be dealing with island visitors from all over the world who are here to enjoy an island experience.
+Plenty of bike, Put-in-Bay Golf Cart Rentals, moped, kayak, and jet ski rentals exist.
+Some jobs are indoors, and some are outdoors, but in all cases, you’ll be dealing with island visitors from all over the world who are here to enjoy an island experience.
 There are plenty of opportunities to enjoy the items you rent.
 Picture yourself driving a golf cart or out kayaking.

 Work in the Dark

-There are 33 caves on the South Bass Island, but only two of them are open to the public.
+There are 33 caves on South Bass Island, but only two of them are open to the public.
 They are among the most popular Put-in-Bay Attractions on the island.
-Crystal Cave at Heineman Winery and Perry Cave across the road are visited by tourists from all over the U.S. and the world.
-For more than 150 years, there have been cave tour guides showing off the wonders of underground Put-in-Bay.
+Crystal Cave at Heineman Winery and Perry Cave across the road is visited by tourists from all over the U.S. and the world.
+For more than 150 years, cave tour guides have shown off the wonders of underground Put-in-Bay.
 If you’re a night owl, the perfect job for you might be cleaning up.
-Once a business shuts down for the day, everything needs to be put back in order to start the next day.
+Once a business shuts down for the day, everything must be returned to start the next day.

 Work At Put-in-Bay As A Chef

 Great food is plentiful at all the great Put-in-Bay Restaurants.
-Everything from fast food burgers to lobster dinners satisfy the palettes of island visitors.
-If you think food service and food prep is your forte, working in a busy kitchen is your chance to hone your culinary skills.
-There’s nothing better than having a customer peak his head in the kitchen and tell the chef how great the meal was.
+Everything from fast food burgers to lobster dinners satisfies the palettes of island visitors.
+If you think food service and food prep are your forte, working in a busy kitchen is your chance to hone your culinary skills.
+There’s nothing better than having a customer peek his head in the kitchen and tell the chef how great the meal was.

-Where there are bars, there’s often the need for security or bouncers as they use to be called in the old days.
-Make your trips to the gym or those karate lessons pay off, plus more importantly, if you know verbal jiu-jitsu, here’s a really great job for honing your skills.
-This is people watching at its best, plus you’re making money while earning money.
+Where there are bars, there’s often the need for security or bouncers, as they used to be called in the old days.
+Make your trips to the gym or those karate lessons pay off; plus, more importantly, if you know verbal jiu-jitsu, here’s a really great job for honing your skills.
+This is people-watching at its best, plus you’re making money while earning money.

 Work At Put-in-Bay In Housekeeping

-There are numerous Put-in-Bay Hotels, B&B’s and cottages on the island, and every one of them needs to be turned over for the next guests.
-Housekeeping jobs are numerous.
-One of the best things about these jobs is that Saturdays aren’t big turnover days and allow staff to join in all the weekend fun the island has to offer.
-So if you can make a bed, vacuum and use a dust cloth this could be the job for you.
+There are numerous Put-in-Bay Hotels, B&B, and cottages on the island, and every one needs to be turned over for the next guests.
+Housekeeping jobs are multiple.
+One of the best things about these jobs is that Saturdays aren’t big turnover days and allow staff to join in all the weekend fun the island offers.
+So if you can make a bed, vacuum, and use a dust cloth, this could be your job.

-So if you’re looking for a job this summer at Put-in-Bay, there are multiple ways to find them.
-You can find island businesses on the web that will have a section about employment opportunities.
+So if you’re looking for a job this summer at Put-in-Bay, there are multiple ways to find one.
+You can find island businesses online with a section about employment opportunities.
 Just follow the instructions to send your online application.
 Many island employers attend job fairs at various colleges around the state.
 Watch for notices.
-The Put-in-Bay Gazette also has a help wanted section with plenty of interesting island jobs.
+The Put-in-Bay Gazette also has a help-wanted section with plenty of exciting island jobs.